wnmurphy/wnmurphy.github.io/_pages/about.md

 #### Generative AI

-Architected Vida Health's foundational generative AI approach and productized user-facing, LLM-driven features.
+Pioneered Vida Health's foundational generative AI strategy and successfully transformed it into user-facing features powered by Large Language Models (LLM).

-Designed and built a virtual healthcare assistant chatbot: memory of prior interactions w/ conversational state storage, real-time awareness of patient medical data, multi-prompt routing to select conversational mode based on incoming message content, route stickiness for a more natural conversation, generation of chatbot responses from proprietary healthcare and technical support content using GCP Vector Store (Matching Engine) and Retrieval-Augmented Generation (RAG).
+Crafted a virtual healthcare assistant chatbot with advanced capabilities such as memory of prior interactions, real-time awareness of patient medical data, dynamic multi-prompt routing, and responses from proprietary healthcare and technical support content using GCP Vector Store (Matching Engine) and Retrieval-Augmented Generation (RAG).

+Invented "sticky routing" technique to enhance the natural flow of chatbot conversations.

+Established standardized prompt management practices at Vida Health, encompassing source control, versioning, templating, and seamless integration of contextual user data from our databases and feature stores.

-Designed and built healthcare provider message suggestions, drafts auto-generated for providers based on prior conversation with patient.
+Designed and developed healthcare provider message suggestions, enabling auto-generation of drafts for providers based on prior patient conversations.

-Designed and built at-a-glance patient snapshot, summarizing patient medical data and progress for healthcare providers.
+Created an at-a-glance patient snapshot feature, summarizing patient medical data and progress for healthcare providers.

-Enabled real-time contextual awareness of user medical data in all of our GAI features by designing and implementing standardized injectable user snapshot component, integrating patient data feature store data into prompts.
+Implemented real-time contextual awareness of aggregated user medical data across all Gen AI features through the design and implementation of a standardized injectable user snapshot component.

-Standardized Vida Health's prompt management approach: source control, versioning, templating, and injection of contextual user data from our databases and feature stores.

-Designed and built our RLHF/explicit training loop to enable feedback collection and evaluation for prompt engineering.
-Logging all predictions/prompts/parameters used, subsequent user feedback, additional comments or user modifications to prediction, and then making this feedback available to Data Science team for further model and prompt tuning.
+Lead prompt engineer.
+Built evaluation suite to assess groundedness and relevance of RAG results + chatbot routing precision and recall.
+Evaluated prompt performance against synthetic data.

+RLHF/explicit training.
+Implemented a comprehensive prediction logging system that captures predictions, prompts, and parameters as well as subsequent user feedback, comments, and any user-initiated modifications for further model/prompt tuning and evaluation.

-Wrote Jupyter notebooks to build Custom Prediction Routine (CPR) containers for open source models like Falcon-7B and GPT-JT, deploying to private endpoints in Vertex AI.
+Model deployment.
+Wrote Jupyter notebooks for Custom Prediction Routine (CPR) containers to deploy open source models like Falcon-7B and GPT-JT to private Vertex AI endpoints for model evaluation.

-LangChain open source contributor.
+LangChain open-source contributor.

 #### Infrastructure